rumblefishdev/cf-parity-mainnet/README.rst

 Staying in sync
 &&&&&&&&&&&&&&&

-Once the node is fully synced and synchronized it generally stays in sync with head of the chain.
+Once the node is fully synced and synchronized it generally stays in sync with head of the chain :-)

 .. image:: docs/images/parity-diff-to-infura.png
     :width: 80%